Jo-Eck/ProjectPaper-2/Project/Kubernetes_Setup/ci_cd/README.md

 ## Configuring

-In order to connect both jenkins and forgeo we will have to adjust some configurations.
+In order to connect both Jenkins and Forgeo we will have to adjust some configurations.

 1. As we want Jenkins to be able to be able spawn pods on the cluster, we will need to give it the needed permissions.
 For this one can use the service_account.yaml file in the jenkins folder.